whiteshadowofficial/Jessi-Setup/README.md

 ----

-> 🦋 First create a Heroku account.
+> 🦋 Now create a Heroku account.
 Select Node js as your programming language

 ----